How does a secure income work?

 - Don’t lose out on any guarantees

-If your plan has a ‘guaranteed annuity rate’ it means your provider will guarantee to pay you a minimum level of income for the rest of your life, in return for your retirement savings.
+If your plan has a ‘guaranteed annuity rate’ it means your provider will guarantee to pay you a minimum level of income for the rest of your life, in return for your pensions savings.
 This is a rare and potentially valuable feature, so it’s worth checking whether this applies to you.

 - Your entitlement to state benefits could be affected